WeirdConstructor/HexoSynth/README.md

 in projects like VCVRack or Bitwigs Polygrid.

-The core idea is having a hexagonal tile map for laying out module instances and connect them at the edges to route audio signals and CV signals to inputs of other modules.
+The core idea is having a hexagonal tile map for laying out module instances and connect them at the edges to route audio signals and control signals to inputs of other modules.

 A goal is to provide a simple wireless environment to build